constantinadrian/Trivia_Quiz/README.md

     - Code for function sendMail was adapted from Full Stack Development Course - Interactive Frontend Development - Resume Project at [Code Institute](https://codeinstitute.net/)

-    - [Bootstrap](https://getbootstrap.com/) - for navbar with some modification for collapse button, contact form, table for high score and other clases that I used for making the project responsive.
+    - [Bootstrap](https://getbootstrap.com/) - for navbar with some modification for collapse button, contact form, table for high scores, and other classes that I used for making the project responsive.

-    - [Favicon](https://favicon.io/favicon-converter/) - for given the code for use in this project; the favicon was created by the developer and saved in all sizes that was needed
+    - [Favicon](https://favicon.io/favicon-converter/) - for the code for use in this project; the favicon was created by the developer and saved in all sizes that were needed

-    - [SweetAlert2](https://sweetalert2.github.io/#download) - for box alert that was used on contact form as an response generated on user action when the form is submitted
+    - [SweetAlert2](https://sweetalert2.github.io/#download) - for box alert that was used on the contact form as a response generated on user action when the form is submitted

     - [Stack Overflow](https://stackoverflow.com/questions/1191865/code-for-a-simple-javascript-countdown-timer) - function inspired and modified Countdown timer used for quiz